 - There is a standard 3/8”x24 Chromed Brass Ferrule

-- The coil has a large housing which gives more power handling it
+- The coil has a large housing which means more power

-- This is a set of 2 Antennas
+- This is a set of two antennas

-A reliable fiberglass base station antenna is the Solarcon A-99 CB Base Station Antenna.
-Here are the pros on this one:
+A reliable fiberglass option, the Solarcon A-99 CB Base Station Antenna makes for a great investment Here are the pros on this one:

 - The Solarcon A-99 is an Omni-directional fiberglass station CB antenna

 - The antenna is a vertical type

 - It works with GPK-1 ground place

 - The antenna is insulated up to 14,500 Volts